LaoArchAngel/fsw-wiki/questions_net.markdown

     * Readonly: A property marked as `readonly` can be set inline or within the constructor of a class, but not set again after that.
 This is useful for injecting values at run-time that you may not know at compile-time and you do not want an application to be able to modify.
 A `readonly` property may or may not be `static`.

     `Notes`:
     * Most people will know constant and static but not readonly.
+If a candidate does not understand static they barely know C# or OOP.

 ## Hard Questions